 Need to access the archives or special collections?

 Please schedule an appointment with an Archivist and specify which collection or items you wish to review.
 If you have questions or wish to speak with an archivist prior to your appointment, please contact us.

 The Digital Commons is Longwood University’s Institutional Repository.
 Institutional Repositories (IRs) bring together all of a University’s research under one umbrella, with an aim to preserve and provide access to that research.

 IRs are an excellent vehicle for working papers or copies of published articles and conference papers.
 Included in the scope are presentations, senior theses, and other works.
-If you have work you'd like to include, please contact either Carlton Hobbs or Tammy Hines.
+If you have work you would like to include, please contact either Mark Hamilton or Hope D. Alwine.

 Work included in the Digital Commons is accessible via Google and major search engines, and becomes findable through the Digital Commons Network.

 The purpose of Greenwood Library’s Archives is to collect, preserve, provide access to, and encourage the use of the materials, books, and other items in the archival collection.
 The Archives Manager is responsible for the development of collections in this department.